Breast hypertrophy: Difficulties

 Extremely large breasts are a source of considerable attention.
-Some women try to hide or mask their breasts with special clothing, including minimizing bras.
+Some women try to hide or mask their breasts with special clothing, including minimizing bras or breast binding clothing.
 Women with this condition may be subject to psychological problems due to unwanted attention or harassment.
 Depression is common in those affected.

 In the case of a 12-year-old Japanese girl reported in 1993, her "massively enlarged" breasts caused her "intense psychological problems, incapacitating her in school activities and social relations".
-Actress Soleil Moon Frye, who starred as a child in the sitcom Punky Brewster, reported in an interview with People magazine that boys taunted her, calling her "Hey, Punky Boobster!".
+Actress Soleil Moon Frye, who starred as a child in the sitcom Punky Brewster, reported in an interview with People magazine that boys taunted her, calling her "Punky Boobster".
 It affected her professional and social life negatively.
-"People started to think of me as a bimbo", she said in the interview.
-"I couldn't sit up straight without people looking at me like I was a prostitute", Frye said.
+"People started to think of me as a bimbo," she said in the interview.
+"I couldn't sit up straight without people looking at me like I was a prostitute" She had breast reduction surgery at the age of 15.

-Finding large bra-sizes and styles that fit is challenging.
+Finding large bra sizes and styles that fit is challenging.
 Also, larger bras are more costly, challenging to find, and unflattering to the wearer.
 Ill-fitting bras with narrow straps can cause chronic irritation, redness, and indentations in the shoulders.
 Skin rashes under the breasts are common, particularly during warm weather.
 Heavy breasts may cause headaches, neck pain, upper and lower back pain, and numbness or tingling in the fingers.
 There is a possible connection between macromastia and carpal-tunnel-syndrome.

 Medical insurance coverage

-Insurance companies in the United States typically require the physician to provide evidence that a woman's large breasts cause headaches or back and neck pain before they will pay for reduction mammoplasty.
+Insurance companies in the United States typically require the physician to provide evidence that a woman's large breasts cause headaches or back and neck pain before they will pay for breast reduction.
 Insurance companies also mandate a woman who is overweight, which is often the case with gigantomastia, to first lose a certain amount of weight.
 They also commonly require the patient to try alternative treatments like physical therapy for a year or more.